BillRaymond/agile-in-action-minima/_posts/2023-10-10-navigating-change-and-evolving-with-purpose.md

 youtubeurl: ""
 guest-details:
   - guest-name: Pamela Meyer
-    guest-title: Navigating change and evolving with purpose
+    guest-title: "Author of Staying in the Game: Leading and Learning with Agility for a Dynamic Future, leadership agility expert, and keynote speaker"
     guest-photo: /uploads/pamela-meyer.jpeg
     guest-links:
       - guest-link-label: 🌎 Pamela Meyer's website